People with good credit have good credit for a reason.

 3. They actively monitor their credit report

-Errors on your report can obviously have a negative impact on your credit scores.
+Errors on your report can obviously harm your credit scores.
 Knowing as soon as possible when something on your report doesn’t look right is the best way to stay on top of things.
-Two websites that allow you to view your report and scores for free are Credit Sesame and Credit Karma.
-Credit Sesame and Credit Karma also have very good apps for your phone.
+Two websites that allow you to view your report and your free scores are Credit Sesame and Credit Karma.
+Credit Sesame and Credit Karma also have excellent apps for your phone.
 You can monitor your credit and get daily alerts when any changes are made.

 4. They don’t co-sign for anybody

-When you co-sign for a relative or a friend you are putting your credit history on the line.
-If you’re a co-signer on a car loan, you’re just as responsible to make the car payment as the person you’re so-signing for.
+When you co-sign for a relative or a friend, you are putting your credit history on the line.
+If you’re a co-signer on a car loan, you’re just as responsible for making the car payment as the person you’re co-signing for.

 If anything happens financially to that person and they fail to make the payments, it’s your credit score that suffers.
 While it may be tempting to help your kids out, make sure you’re aware of the risks.

 5. They don’t close their accounts